DarkaOnLine/app-enlight-php-client/README.md

 Create client
 =============
-One settings are defined, you can pass them to client.
+Once settings are defined, you can pass them to client.

 ```php
 $client = new \AppEnlight\Client($settings);